agmayo/quarkus-getting-started/README.md

 # quarkus-getting-started

-It's a  microservice that returns a greeting (*hello hello!*)

 The objective to achieve will be that any runtime properties defined in the file `application.properties` will override the default configuration.
+This is achieved by placing an `application.properties` file inside a directory named `config` which resides in the directory where the application runs.
+For this we will work with a microservice that returns a greeting (*hello hello!*).

+To complete the above we will make use of a Compose, which is basically a three-step process.

+1. Define your environment with a `Dockerfile` so it can be reproduced anywhere.
+2. Define the services  in `docker-compose.yml` so they can be run together in an isolated environment.
+3. Lastly, run `docker-compose up`.

+## Getting started

-For this we will follow the following steps:
+We have followed the following steps:

-#### Modify the Dockerfile.native:
+#####  Modify the Dockerfile.native:

 ```
 ####